-The healthcare payment lifecycle for laboratories is multi-layered and complicated by virtue of its third-party payor system.
+The healthcare payment lifecycle for laboratories is multi-layered and complicated by virtue of its third-party payer system.
 There is no getting around that fact.
 Guidelines and compliance

 expectations seem to change frequently and even though the pathologists are responsible for providing the service and for the patient’s care and outcomes, insurance carriers and regulatory

 agencies define the overall process with little input from providers.